daidensacha/mp3-garden-journal/README.md

 **Information Architecture** Site information arranged as follows.
    There will be 3 pages for the site, with only the Homepage being accessable to users that are not registered or logged in.

+- **Visible to all users**
    - ***Homepage***
+	   - Home page navigation will link to the contact form at the bottom of the page, also the login/ registration form.
+	   - There will be a slider with images relating to the four seasons.
+	   - A collection of images to inspire interest in gardening.
+	   -
+- **Additional pages visable to registered and logged in users**
    - ***Journal page***
+	   - Will display the the events for the users garden.
+	   - Buttons to open a form to add, update or delete an event will open a modal window to perform the action.
+	   - Event name along with the plant name will be links that will open the corresponding entry to be viewed, updated or deleted.
    - ***Plants Page***
+	   - Will display a list of the  plants entered by the user.
+	   - The plant name in the list will be a link that opens the plant profile in a modal window to be viewed, updated, or deleted.

 Each page will have links to open various option, to login, register, add new plant, add new event, to edit or update plants or events.
 All this will be in a modal, that when closed will return the user to the page they were viewing.
 -   ***Contact Form*** will be linked in the navbar, but always accessable at the bottom of the homepage.